Ample opportunities for viewers to follow Chauvin trial

 The major broadcast networks dropped live coverage after opening arguments, along with Fox News.
 HLN, Black News Channel and Law & Crime are promising full coverage of all arguments, as is CourtTV, whose cameras are providing the pool feed of video from the courtroom.

 One challenge for networks: what to call their coverage.
-Floyd’s name is more widely known than Chauvin, but calling it the “Floyd trial” would wrongly imply that the victim was the one on trial.
+Floyd’s name is more widely known than Chauvin’s, but calling it the “Floyd trial” would wrongly imply that the victim was the one on trial.

 Most called it the Chauvin trial.
 But there were some awkward variations.
 CourtTV called it “The Death of George Floyd Murder Trial.”
 ABC said it was the “Derek Chauvin Trial, 10 Months After George Floyd’s Death.”